YaelBenShalom/Turtlebot3-SLAM-from-scratch/rigid2d/README.md

    - Discuss the pros and cons of each proposed method, in light of the C++ Core Guidelines.
    - Which of the methods would you implement and why?

-   One implementation of the normalize is to implement the function inside the Vectore2D struct (Vector2D::normalize()).
+   One implementation of the normalize is to implement the function inside the Vector2D struct (Vector2D::normalize()).
 Second method is to define another struct for normalized vectors, and define the function normalize as part of this struct (NormalVector2D::normalize()).
 Third method is to define the function outside of any class or struct.
-   I would implement the function normalize as part of the Vector2D struct (Vector2D::normalize()), because it is only used on Vector2D type variables, and as part of a struct it is a public function and can be used putside of the struct.
+   I would implement the function normalize as part of the Vector2D struct (Vector2D::normalize()), because it is only used on Vector2D type variables, and as part of a struct it is a public function and can be used outside of the struct.

 5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not (Refer to C++ core guidelines in your answer)?
    - Refer to [[https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con-constants-and-immutability][C++ Core Guidelines (Constants and Immutability)]] in your answer.